 Resources, information and reminders for VSHSL-funded providers

-- The King County Veterans Program (KCVP) Seattle office will be relocating from Belltown to Northgate in early 2021.
+- The King County Veterans Program (KCVP) Seattle office has relocated from Belltown to Northgate.
 Learn more about KCVP Seattle’s move.

 - Subscribe to our monthly newsletter, The Hub, for updates and resources from VSHSL.
 To subscribe visit the VSHSL homepage.

 Free translation and interpretation services for VSHSL-funded program providers.

 As a funder, we value close partnerships with community-based agencies to deliver services to King County residents.

 You have a couple of options for receiving King County VSHSL funding: monthly or quarterly reimbursement.
 Once you and your VSHSL Program Manager decide on the frequency of invoicing, and your contract has been executed, our fiscal team will create a unique invoice template for your program.

 Regular payments for activities will be based on meeting the deliverables and requirements outlined in your contract.
 Please refer to Section V., COMPENSATION AND METHOD OF PAYMENT of your contract for more information.
 Invoices and any associated reporting requirements are due within 10 business days following the end of each payment period.
 Invoices will be approved and advanced for payment only after fulfillment of any specific activity or reporting requirements.
 Note: Insurance must be current in order for invoices to be paid.